serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 # Multi-Origin CloudFront Setup

-If we want to have a single domain name used for all services (frontend app, landing pages, wordpress blog, etc), we can achieve that with CloudFront by having multiple origins for each service (and multiple behaviors to specify which request paths should be forwarded to these origins).
+If we want to have a single domain name used for all services (frontend app, landing pages, wordpress blog, etc), we can achieve that with CloudFront by having multiple origins for each service and multiple behaviors to specify which request paths should be forwarded to these origins.

 The example setup for this post includes following origins: